 For fellows whose permanent residence is located 50 miles outside of the Ann Arbor Area, an additional housing stipend may be awarded to assist in locating housing on campus based on need.

 This is a paid summer fellowship.
-Students earn a stipend for their research based on the following criteria
+Students earn a stipend for their research, working anywhere from 20 - 40 hours/week.

 - Full Time (40 hours per week/ 400 hours total): $4,000-$5000.
 Some opportunities may be provided on a part-time basis.